 The laundry room is located on the Courtyard level.
-It has one entrance from the hallway by the elevator and one from the main Common Room.
-You will need your Coinamatic "SmartCard" to operate the machines (you can load money on to your SmartCard at the loading station in the laundry room).
+It has one entrance from the hallway by the elevator and one from the main Common Room (accessibility entrance).
+You will need your Sparkle laundry card operate the machines.
+You can load money on to your card at the loading station in the laundry room or via the mySparkleApp.
+You can also check the availability of washers and dryers in use by using the app.
 All residents receive a laundry card when 1st checking in at the Service Desk.
 There is a replacement charge of \$5 for lost cards.

-Using your Laundry SmartCard Once you've loaded money onto your SmartCard, you can use it to operate the washers and dryers in the laundry room.
-Each time you use one of the laundry machines, money is automatically deducted from your SmartCard.
+Using your Laundry SmartCard

+Once you've loaded money onto your laundry card, you can use it to operate the washers and dryers in the laundry room.
+Each time you use one of the laundry machines, money is automatically deducted from your laundry card.